BrightstarDB/BrightstarDB/doc/src/Using_Polaris.rst

 When you click OK, Polaris will attempt to contact the server using the information you have provided, if contact is established then a list of all stores hosted on that server will be retrieved and displayed under the server name in the Server List area.
+If you checked the box that indicates that the connection requires authentication, you will be prompted to enter your user name and password in a separate dialog.
 If contact cannot be established for some reason, an error dialog will display the details of the problem encountered.

 To remove a connection from the list, select the server name in the Server